ads04r/island-of-secrets/notes.md

 ```basic
  340 GO SUB g(a)
 ```
+The next code block is a load of special case conditions.
 ```basic
  350 IF r=61 THEN LET x=x-FN r(2)+1
  360 IF r=14 AND FN r(3)=1 THEN LET y=y-1: LET f$="YOU ARE BITTEN"